e-schultz/not-a-robot-vault/daily/the evening ramble/2021-02-03 - The Evening Ramble.md

 > 6. Don't Coach the Player, coach the Team

-[[Coach The Team Not The Player - adapting to change]] - and reflecting on some of the differences I've had being a manager at Rangle, and being a manager at PartnerStack.
+[[Coach The Team Not The Player - adapting to change]] - and reflecting on some of the differences I've had being a manager at Rangle, and being a manager at [[PartnerStack]].

 Then there was the notes from the [[21-02-02 - Driving Change How to Create a More Equitable and Inclusive Workspace|Driving Change How to Create a More Equitable and Inclusive Workspace]]